Ward Lernout

-Ward Lernout (born 3 May 1931, in Geluwe, West Flanders, Belgium) is a Flemish painter, living in Tervuren (Belgium).
+Edward Lernout (3 May 1931 – 21 December 2019) was a Belgian Flemish painter who lived in Tervuren.

 Biography

-Lernout received his artistic training at the Stedelijke Academie in Menen, where the artists F. Wallecan and E. Van Overberghe also trained.
+Edward Lernout was born in Geluwe, West Flanders, Belgium on 3 May 1931.
+He received his artistic training at the Stedelijke Academie in Menen, where the artists F. Wallecan and E. Van Overberghe also trained.
 Has been living in Tervuren since 1964, after a long stay in Africa.
-Although he was employed in the marketing and press business until 1990, he has presented annually in art galleries since 1970.
+Although he was employed in the marketing and press business until 1990, he presented annually in art galleries from 1970.
+Lernout died on 21 December 2019, at the age of 88.